nvaccess/nvda/user_docs/en/userGuide.md

 |Diffing |This option uses the selected diff algorithm to calculate changes each time the terminal renders new text.|
 |UIA notifications |This option defers the responsibility of determining what text to speak to Windows Terminal itself, meanning that NVDA no longer has to determine what text currently on-screen is "new".
 This should markedly improve performance and stability of Windows Terminal, but this feature is not yet complete.|

-When using UIA notifications in particular, typed characters that are not displayed on-screen, such as passwords, are reported when this setting is selected.
-Additionally, contiguous spans of output of over 1,000 characters may not be reported accurately.

 ##### Attempt to cancel speech for expired focus events {#CancelExpiredFocusSpeech}

-This setting enables behaviour which attempts to cancel speech for expired focus events.
+This option enables behaviour which attempts to cancel speech for expired focus events.
+In particular moving quickly through messages in Gmail with Chrome can cause NVDA to speak outdated information.
+This functionality is enabled by default as of NVDA 2021.1.

 | . {.hideHeaderRow} |.|
 |---|---|